Internet Governance Forum

 The Internet Governance Forum (IGF) is a multistakeholder governance group for policy dialogue on issues of Internet governance.
 It brings together all stakeholders in the Internet governance debate, whether they represent governments, the private sector or civil society, including the technical and academic community, on an equal basis and through an open and inclusive process.
 The establishment of the IGF was formally announced by the United Nations Secretary-General in July 2006.
 It was first convened in October–November 2006 and has held an annual meeting since then.

-History and development of the Internet Governance Forum
+History and development

-WSIS Phase I, WGIG, and WSIS Phase II
+WSIS phase I, WGIG, and WSIS phase II

 The first phase of World Summit on the Information Society (WSIS), held in Geneva in December 2003, failed to agree on the future of Internet governance, but did agree to continue the dialogue and requested the United Nations Secretary-General to establish a multi-stakeholder Working Group on Internet Governance (WGIG).

 Following a series of open consultations in 2004 and 2005 and after reaching a clear consensus among its members the WGIG proposed the creation of the IGF as one of four proposals made in its final report.
-Paragraph 40 of the WGIG report stated:

-"(t)he WGIG identified a vacuum within the context of existing structures, since there is no global multi-stakeholder forum to address Internet-related public policy issues.
-It came to the conclusion that there would be merit in creating such a space for dialogue among all stakeholders.
-This space could address these issues, as well as emerging issues, that are cross-cutting and multidimensional and that either affect more than one institution, are not dealt with by any institution or are not addressed in a coordinated manner".

 The WGIG report was one of the inputs to the second phase of the World Summit on the Information Society held in Tunis in 2005.

-The idea of the Forum was also proposed by Argentina, as stated in its proposal made during the last Prepcom 3 in Tunis:
+The idea of the Forum was also proposed by Argentina, as stated in its proposal made during the last Prepcom 3 in Tunis.